guest271314/setUserMediaAudioSource/README.md

   .then(console.log) // 'ok'
   .catch(console.error);
  ```

+again bypassing the specifications' and implementations inadequacies, omissions, lack of interoperabilties, etc.

 I have learned all that I know about Python in the several weeks that I have been experimenting with `QuicTransport` which is now obsolete ([Is QuicTransport obsolete?
 ](https://groups.google.com/a/chromium.org/g/web-transport-dev/c/PpQokbD6SbA/m/NImdr-9jBwAJ?pli=1)) and `WebTransport` ([webtransport](https://github.com/guest271314/samples-1/tree/gh-pages/webtransport)).